greeeg/redefined.cloud/content/terms/chaos-engineering/index.en.md

 It can also highlight potential weaknesses before they impact all users.

-## Type of chaos engineering
+## Types of chaos engineering

 - Infrastructure failures (storage, cpu, etc.)
 - Network failures (DNS, bandwidth)
 - Application failure (microservice down)

-## Digging deeper in Chaos engineering
+## Digging deeper into Chaos engineering

 - Read [the Chaos principles](http://principlesofchaos.org/?lang=ENcontent) to master those testing techniques
 - Learn more about [Netflix's practices](https://netflixtechblog.com/the-netflix-simian-army-16e57fbab116) in terms of Chaos engineering